I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 From the 16th to the 18th centuries, there was a rampant sex trade in London.
-Centred on the theatres around Covent Garden, hundreds of prostitutes plied their trade giving the bacterium Treponema pallidum ample opportunities to colonize new hosts.
+Centred on the theatres around Covent Garden, hundreds of prostitutes sold their services giving the bacterium Treponema pallidum ample opportunities to colonize new hosts.

-The women were often referred to euphemistically as “Covent Garden Nuns,” and their customers were mostly from the upper classes, the only level of society that could afford to buy theatre tickets and sex.
+The women were often referred to euphemistically as “Covent Garden Nuns,” and their customers were mostly from the upper classes because that was the only level of society that could afford to buy theatre tickets and sex.

 Using these guides to set up a quick romp after the final curtain was likely to lead to infection and baldness.

 The syphilitic infection was no respecter of rank; even royalty became victims.